 A crucial note: the study of capitalization does not, and cannot, provide a general theory of society.
 Capitalization is the language of dominant capital.
-It embodies the beliefs, desires and fears of the ruling capitalist class.
+It embodies the beliefs, desires, and fears of the ruling capitalist class.
 It tells us how this group views the world, how it imposes its will on society, how it tries to mechanize human beings.
 It is the architecture of capitalist power.

 This architecture, though, tells us very little about the human beings who are subjected to its power.
-Of course, we observe their 'behaviour,' their 'reaction' to capitalist threats, their 'choice' of capitalist temptations.
-Yet we know close to nothing about their consciousness, awareness, thoughts, intentions, imagination and aspirations.
-The human kind is like a magma to us, a smooth surface that moves and shifts.
-Most of the time its movements are rather predictable.
+Of course, the pundits observe their "behavior," their "reaction" to capitalist threats, their "choice" of capitalist temptations.
+Yet they know close to nothing about their consciousness, awareness, thoughts, intentions, imagination, and aspirations.
+To paraphrase Cornelius Castoriadis, the human kind is like a "magma" to us, a smooth surface that moves and shifts.
+17 Most of the time its movements are rather predictable.
 But under the surface lurk autonomous qualities and energies.
 The language of capitalist power can neither describe nor comprehend these qualities and energies.
 It knows nothing about their magnitude and potential.
 It can never anticipate when and how they will erupt.

-Consider that none of the pundits - communist or anti-communist - foresaw the collapse of the Soviet bloc (although, in retrospect, the victory of liberalism was of course 'inevitable').
+Consider that none of the pundits-communist or anticommunist-foresaw the collapse of the Soviet bloc (although, in retrospect, the victory of liberalism was of course "inevitable").
 Similarly with the May 1968 revolution in France.
 This was arguably the most important revolution of the twentieth century.
-And yet, even a few days before its explosion, no sociologist - conservative or radical - had a clue of what was coming (Anonymous 1968; Orr 2003).
+And yet, even a few days before its explosion, no sociologist-conservative or radical-had a clue of what was coming (Paris: May, 1968, 1986; Orr, 2003).
 The story repeats itself with the first Palestinian Intifada that started in 1987.
-The uprising took everyone by surprise, including the critical 'orientalists' and the PLO establishment.
+The uprising took everyone by surprise, including the critical orientalists and the orthodox PLO establishment.
 The list goes on.